Course Reserves + Textbooks

 - Use the filters on the left to narrow down your search!

-Library staff continuously explore approaches to how we might acquire course textbooks to make sure that students have access, even in a hybrid, distance learning environment.
-This work is complicated by textbook publishers who do not provide electronic purchasing options for libraries.
+Library staff continuously explore approaches to how we might acquire course textbooks to make sure that students have online access, but this work is complicated by textbook publishers who do not provide electronic purchasing options for libraries.
 Many existing course textbooks are simply unavailable to any library, anywhere, regardless of budget, in formats other than print.

 If your course requires you to have access to one of these publisher's ebooks, you'll need to consider purchasing or renting a copy for yourself.
 The big textbook publishers include Pearson Education, Scholastic, McGraw-Hill Education, Cengage Learning, and Houghton Mifflin Harcourt, among others.